In This Article

 Microdose with Lithium

 In another study on humans, a daily microdose of just 300mcg of lithium was shown to significantly reduce age-related cognitive decline just three months after starting to take a lithium supplement.7 Lithium has been shown to inhibit an enzyme called glycogen synthase kinase (GSK-3).
-Without enough lithium, the cells struggle to protect themselves from excess GSK-3 and the ravages of aging and a host of age-related health concerns.2,5,7
+Without sufficient lithium, the cells struggle to protect themselves from excess GSK-3 and the ravages of aging, as well as a host of age-related health concerns.2,5,7

 Mineral Deficiencies